c-lydia/ESP-ROS2/README.md

 - `wall_e_ws/src/feedback/feedback/sensor_fusion.py`
   - Inputs: `/imu/filter`, `/range/filter`
   - Outputs: `/fusion/height`, `/fusion/vertical_velocity`, `/fusion/debug`

+## PCB and Speed Sensing

+The board design lives in [pcb/wall_e_pcb_v1.0](pcb/wall_e_pcb_v1.0).

+The current schematic includes the ESP32 module, motor driver stages, the MPU6050, the HC-SR04 range sensor, and paired hall-effect sensors for wheel-speed or rotation feedback.

+Use the KiCad project as the source of truth for connector pinouts, board placement, and DRC/GERBER work before changing firmware wiring assumptions.

 This keeps firmware responsibilities focused on sensor I/O and control while allowing filter tuning on the host.